verbalins/his-thesis/README.md

-# LaTeX templates for Unviersity of Skövde PhDs
+# LaTeX templates for University of Skövde PhDs
 This repo contains LaTeX templates for the PhD education at the University of Skövde.
 These include:

 - Doctoral Dissertation